 College Street is one of the oldest neighbourhoods of Kolkata.
 Located in Central Kolkata it is famous for book markets and is also popularly called Boi Para (Boi- Book and Para- Lane in Bengali).
 It houses some of the most iconic places in the city like The Indian Coffee House.
 It is a popular place of adda (casual meeting) which was visited by popular singers, writers, scholars, artists and other eminent personalities.

 Students, ex-students of Presidency College, Calcutta University, and other educational institutions located in College streets visited the Coffee House for long hours of discussion.
 Along with its iconic significance, the Coffee House is one of the Instagrammable places in Kolkata.
 You just need to hold your camera, every angle is a perfect frame.

-The exhibition hall displays popular and classic movie posters, lively black and white posters from old neighbourhoods of Calcutta, various artefacts related to Bengali wedding, a display of Goddess Durga.
-All these present excellent frames worthy for your Instagram account.
+The exhibition hall displays popular and classic movie posters, lively black and white posters from old neighbourhoods of Calcutta, various artefacts related to Bengali weddings, and a display of Goddess Durga.
+All these present excellent frames are worthy of your Instagram account.

 The best part is that photography is allowed inside but I am not sure about videography.
 My favourite corner was the second floor which was decorated with photo frames of classic Bengali Movie posters.
 It’s definitely one of the most offbeat Instagrammable places in Kolkata.